mo-rahimi/Deep-Learning-for-Meteorological-Forecasting/README.md

 ## Model Development

 ### Input and Output Arrays
-The `df_to_X_y` function was utilized to convert the DataFrame into input (X) and output (y) arrays, using a window size of 7 or 14 days to predict the next 1, 2, or 4 days of weather.
+The df_to_X_y function converts the DataFrame into input (X) and output (y) arrays, employing a window size of 7 or 14 days to forecast the weather for the next 1, 2, or 4 days.

-For Example,in the snipped code below predict the next 2 days.
+For example, in the code snippet below, we demonstrate how to predict the weather for the next 2 days:

 ```python
 def df_to_X_y_days(df, window_size=7):
     df_as_np = df.to_numpy()
     X = []